pavano1760/1.Sales-Marketing-strategies-for-Retail-Business/README.md

 ![](https://github.com/pavano1760/Sales-Marketing-strategies-for-Retail-Business/blob/master/symbol.PNG)

-- **Problem Statement :
+- **Problem Statement **
-A company working on retail Business having different domains products for selling.Company’s main domains of products are Food products and Furniture/office equipment’s and stationery.company wants have to be work on different strategies for increase their sales.Company provided different datasets of their customer purchase data & sales, users data.by analysing this data applying data science algorithms and statastical techniques to make an optimum profit for the company.**
+A company working on retail Business having different domains products for selling.Company’s main domains of products are Food products and Furniture/office equipment’s and stationery.company wants have to be work on different strategies for increase their sales.Company provided different datasets of their customer purchase data & sales, users data.by analysing this data applying data science algorithms and statastical techniques to make an optimum profit for the company.

 - **1.RFM Segmentation**  [Code](https://github.com/pavano1760/Sales-Marketing-strategies-for-Retail-Business/blob/master/1.RFM_Score_calculation%20for%20Customer%20Segmentation.ipynb)